calebbraun/Slack-Export-JSON-to-CSV/README.md

 # Slack-Export-JSON-to-CSV
-Convert Slack messages exported in their complicated JSON format to simple CSV formatpa
+Convert Slack messages exported in their complicated JSON format to simple CSV format

 To run the application use the following command